SharePoint Migration Identity Mapping Tool

 Run SMAT.exe -GenerateIdentityMapping

-When prompted with the Azure logon dialog, enter your Azure Tenant Admin credentials.
+When prompted with the Azure sign in dialog, enter your Azure Tenant Admin credentials.

-When prompted for consent, click OK.
-This will only consent the app for the logon provided.
+When prompted for consent, select OK.
+This will only consent the app for the sign in provided.

 The identity mapping will run and generate the needed reports.

-Follow the steps below to remove consent for the SPO Identity Mapping Application from your Azure Tenant.
-Once these steps have been performed, it will be necessary to provide consent the next time the identity mapping process is ran.
+Follow the steps below to remove consent for the SharePoint Identity Mapping Application from your Azure Tenant.
+Once these steps have been performed, it will be necessary to provide consent the next time you run the identity mapping process.

 Locate Enterprise applications.